2023 Super Formula Championship: Second half

 The final double header at Suzuka began with Nojiri taking a crucial pole position to earn three more points and move past Lawson, who could only qualify seventh.
 The race began with Ohta moving past Makino for third, before being stopped for a massive crash between Sasahara and Nakajima Racing's Hiroki Otsu into 130R.
 Otsu was trying to move down the inside of Sasahara, which resulted in both cars hitting the barrier at high speed.
 Sasahara's car was flung into the catch fence, which tore the car in half.
 The chassis landed on the other side of the track near Degner 1.
 Both drivers miraculously avoided grave injuries, although Sasahara suffered a concussion.
 The damage to the barriers was to severe to restart the race and half points were awarded.
 This saw Lawson drop further back in the title fight, while Nojiri closed up to 6.5 points behind Miyata.

 Lawson took pole position for the final race of the season to minimize his gap to Miyata to twelve points.
 The odds still remained stacked against him, even more so after he lost the lead to Ohta at the start.
 Miyata moved into third, capitalizing on Nojiri losing momentum after also trying to move past Lawson.
 Miyata put pressure on Lawson, but knew he would not have to force the move to take the title.
 Ohta pitted later than his rivals, came out in front and spent the rest of the race fending off Lawson before eventually taking his maiden win.
 Miyata came home three seconds behind Lawson, his third place more than enough to secure his first Super Formula title.
 Nojiri could only manage fourth after a longer first stint waiting for a safety car and therefore lost second in the standings to Lawson by half a point.

-While all the talk was of the battle between Nojiri and Lawson leaving the first weekend, Miyata strongly inserted himself into the discussion through the next rounds.
-Delivering when he had the fastest car and still earning strong points when he had not, the TOM'S driver took a deserved title.
-Still, Lawson had an extremely strong rookie campaign that turned heads all over, tackling all obstacles with relative ease were it not for the overambitious move on Nojiri in Motegi that would prove pivotal in his title campaign.
-Nojiri meanwhile had to fight not only on track, but also off track as he had to recover from his pneumothorax that cost him the chance to compete at Autopolis.
-Considering his condition, he had a remarkable season to come so close within his third successive title.
+Miyata drew focus from the Nojiri-Lawson rivalry, and earned strong points with which the TOM'S driver took the title.
+Still, Lawson had a strong rookie campaign, tackling most obstacles with relative ease—were it not for the overambitious move on Nojiri in Motegi that would prove critical in his title campaign.
+Notably, Nojiri had to fight not only on-track, but also off-track, as he had to recover from the pneumothorax that cost him the chance to compete at Autopolis.
+Considering his physical condition, Nojiri had a remarkable season and came close to a third successive title.